 Do Medical Assistants Get Paid Well?

-How Much Do Medical Assistants Make Starting Out?
+How Much Do Medical Assistants Get Starting Out?

-The BLS does not provide average compensation data for entry-level positions for medical assistants just starting out, but the bottom 25% of medical assistants earn $30,200 each year according to the BLS.
+The BLS does not provide average compensation data for entry-level positions for medical assistants just starting out, but the bottom 25 percent of medical assistants earn $30,200 each year.

 Where to Find Medical Assistant Programs Near You